App-Specific API Keys

 App-specific API Keys are used to authorize access to your Clarifai applications.
 You can use an API Key to access the resources within the scope of the app defined by that key.

 A key is automatically generated when you create a new application.
-You can also go to the Application's List on the Portal, select an app of your choice, and create a new key on the app details page.
+You can also create a new one, as described below.

-When using an app-specific API Key to make a request, you do not need to specify either the user ID or the application ID, as they are already part of the API Key.
+When using an app-specific API Key to make a request, you do not need to specify either the user ID or the application ID, as they are already part of the key.

 An API Key allows you to have fine-grained control over the data exposed through your app.
-You can control the scope of your API Key through a simple checkbox interface displayed when you create a new key or edit a key.
+You can control the scope of your key through a simple checkbox interface displayed when you create a new key or edit a key.

-How to Create API Keys on the Portal
+How to Create API Keys on the Platform

 Navigate to your application's individual page and select the Settings option on the collapsible left sidebar.